Alterboys.net

 The Rev. Thomas J. Green of the Catholic University of America wrote the commentary on sex abuse for the 1985 and 2000

 editions.
-He thinks the canon seems to distinguish between a priest's "ongoing relationship" with a woman and "what could
+He thinks the canon seems to distinguish between a priest's "ongoing relationship" with a woman and "what could be an individual act.
+The seriousness of the breach might be more clear."

 The Rev. Thomas Doyle, a canonist who has advised hundreds of Catholics taking molestation claims to civil court, says that